Southwest Airlines blocking seats through November 30

 JetBlue is also blocking seats on flights

-Southwest Airlines will only sell two thirds of the seats on flights through the end of September 2020.
-This is something that Delta, JetBlue, and Southwest, have all done a great job with (with Delta and Southwest having the policy for a couple of extra months compared to JetBlue).
+Southwest Airlines will only sell two thirds of the seats on flights through the end of November 2020.
+This is something that Alaska, Delta, JetBlue, and Southwest, have all done a great job with.
+It’s great to see this trend continue, and now Southwest is the airline officially blocking middle seats without exception the furthest out.